carlosfranzreb/spkanon_eval/README.md

 ## Full results of the SPSC 2023 paper

 The results that were used on the aforementioned paper can be found on a previous commit of this repository.
 We have removed them from the current version to simplify the repository.
-Here is a link under which the results can be found: TODO
+Here is a link under which the results can be found: <https://github.com/carlosfranzreb/spkanon_eval/tree/28f27eb>.
+The notebooks summarizing the results are under `scripts`.

 ## Existing anonymization models